Whittier Time Bank

 Throughout 2014, the Whittier Time Bank steering committee discussed re-branding to reflect the time bank's work in sharing, skill-building, local food access, community-supported agriculture, waste stream diversion, leadership training, and coalition-building.

-An invitation to merge with Catalyst Network of Communities -- our partner in the Whittier Free Store project -- resolved this question.
-Catalyst is a nonprofit social impact organization which helps people connect, collaborate, and share resources.
+In 2015, the Whittier Time Bank became a project of Catalyst Network of Communities -- our umbrella organization under which also operates the Whittier Free Store project.
+Catalyst is a 501c3 nonprofit social impact organization which helps people connect, collaborate, and share resources.

 Time Bank Newsletter Renamed "Sustainable Whittier"